napari/napari.github.io/fundamentals/labels.md

 We plan to support this sort of functionality more generally, but for now these actions will undo the most recent painting or filling event, up to 100 events in the past.

-If you have multidimensional data then adjusting the currently viewed slice will cause the undo history to be reset.
+If you have multidimensional data, then adjusting the currently viewed slice will cause the undo history to be reset.

 ## layer visibility